 While your wedding cake table will serve as a piece of decor in and of itself, adding a cake topper allows you to put your own spin on a classic wedding tradition.
 Plus, after the wedding, it can serve as a reminder of your special day for years to come.

-Design a traditional cake topper that resembles you and your significant other, or get creative with unique topper ideas, such as:
+Design a traditional cake topper that resembles you and your significant other, or get creative with unique topper ideas, like a wood-carved monogram or a piece of sculpted art.
+You can even top your cake with real sparklers to create a dazzling photo op!

 For a cake that’s as beautiful as the topper that you decide to stick on top, check out Zola’s pre-screened wedding bakers.
 You’ll be able to find cakes so lovely and decorative that you won’t want to slice into them and ruin the beauty (but you will because they’ll be downright delicious, too).

-The number of decisions that go into decorating a wedding can feel overwhelming.
-But, you already made the most important decision of all when you agreed to marry your partner, so we know you can handle the rest of these decorating decisions like a pro.
+Choosing the right wedding decor is a key part of the wedding planning process—but the sheer number of decisions that go into decorating a wedding can feel overwhelming.
+But you've already made the most important decision of all when you agreed to marry your partner, so we know you can handle the rest of these decorating decisions like a pro.

 Plus, with Zola’s wedding decor checklist, you can guarantee every detail of your wedding, down to the very last flower petal, is in place.